spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 #### Running with CAP

-If you are using CAP and installing the component as a dependency **to your UI5 App**, you need to use [`cds-plugin-ui5`](https://www.npmjs.com/package/cds-plugin-ui5?activeTab=versions) to ensure the UI5 Tooling loads the installed component.
+If you are using CAP and installing the component as a dependency **to your UI5 app**, you need to use [`cds-plugin-ui5`](https://www.npmjs.com/package/cds-plugin-ui5?activeTab=versions) to ensure the UI5 Tooling loads the installed component.

 ```sh
 npm install cds-plugin-ui5 --save-dev